Phonicmas/BiotechExpansionWarhammer40k/README.md

    *Nurgle's Rot - Gives the nurgle's rot disease that slowly wears the victim down untill they die

    *Rot Burst - Explosion on self that damages enemies around (plan to make it apply nurgle rot debuff)

-   -Fix psytrainer quest reward giving access without psyker gene.

 ### Sanctioned psyker